SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 also "quantum fields".
 Why the heck not?
 I am not chasing the money though, thank God.
 So I retain intellectual integrity.
 And I am not saying everyone writing grant funding proposals is a fraud, just that it increases the odds.
-I know, I've seen it a dozen times. that was enough times to lose my academic career.
+I know, I've seen it a dozen times up real close.
+That was enough times to lose my academic career.
 I could not write a fraudulent grant proposal, and was never smart or "political" enough to write a non-fraudulent proposal that actually got a grant.

 "How dare you say subjective phenomena may exist!" ... said the materialist scientist just before I justified switching him off at the wall.
 (Ok, ok, I did not